faxto/faxto-php/docs/Api/FaxApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **faxPost**
-> faxPost($api_key, $fax_number, $document_id, $file, $delete_file)
+> faxPost($api_key, $fax_number, $document_id, $tsi_number, $file, $delete_file)

 This API send the fax.
 When we send fax using API, Fax.to send a POST to the Callback URL you specified in https://fax.to/member/api/live.
-Fax.to send data POST data with the following information fax_job_id, status and message.
+Fax.to send POST data with the following information fax_job_id, status and message.

 ### Example
 ```php